jinjor/elm-break-dom/README.md

   > elm-patched.js
 ```

 Note: This is just a workaround, _NOT_ a fix.
 For `Browser.application`, the root should be always `<body>` element.
-It is [deliberately designed](https://github.com/elm/browser/blob/1.0.0/notes/navigation-in-elements.md) that way.
+This is [by design](https://github.com/elm/browser/blob/1.0.0/notes/navigation-in-elements.md).

 ## TODO